 Limited Loan Term

 Unlike credit cards, personal lines of credit are only open for a set period, usually ranging between three and five years.
-This is commonly referred to as the draw period, and when it ends, the line will close and you’ll have to remit monthly payments over a set time frame (specified by the lender) until the balance is paid in full.
+This is commonly referred to as the draw period.
+When it ends, the credit line will close and you’ll have to remit monthly payments over a set time frame (specified by the lender) until the balance is paid in full.

 Should you apply for a personal line of credit?